Particle Motion and Perturbed Dynamical System in Warped Product Spacetimes: Acknowledgments

 \section{Acknowledgments}

 SG thanks IUCAA, India for an associateship.
 PB gratefully acknowledges the facilities available at the Department of Physics, St. Xavier's College (Autonomous), Kolkata and the Relativity and Cosmology Research Center, Jadavpur University.
-We thank Prof. Subenoy Chakraborty and Prof. Parthasarathi Majumdar for their suggestions.
+We thank Prof. Subenoy Chakraborty for his suggestions.